UCDavisLibrary/ucdlib-wp-plugins/ucdlib-locations/docs/interactive-building-maps.md

 ```json
 {"slug": "silent", "on": true}
 ```
-All toggle sliders are disabled by default, and `enableSliders(slugs[])` is called by `ucdlib-map-building` on initial load or when a floor changes.
+All toggle sliders are disabled by default, and `enableSwitches(slugs[])` is called by `ucdlib-map-building` on initial load or when a floor changes.
 There is only one per `ucdlib-map-building` element

 ### ucdlib-map-legend
 Displays the static map lengend.
 There is only one per `ucdlib-map-building` element

 ### ucdlib-map-floor
-Displays the static bottom + top layers, and dynamic space layers. `ucdlib-building-map` element calls `showLayer('slug')` or `hideLayer('slug')` method, which arranges active layers in css `background-image` property.
+Displays the static bottom + top layers, and dynamic space layers. `ucdlib-building-map` element calls `showLayers(['slug1', 'slug2'])`, method, which displays active layers.

 ### mdc-switch
 The `ucdlib-map-space-legend` requires a toggle switch that is not in the UCD brand.
 This component simply loads the [material design switch component](https://www.npmjs.com/package/@material/switch).
 Whenever you update the component version, you will have to run the `generate-css` script.